 - Appetite should return gradually within 24 hours of surgery.
 Lethargy lasting for more than 24 hours post-op, diarrhea, or vomiting are not normal and your pet should be taken to your regular veterinarian.
 Dogs may have a slight cough for a few days after surgery.

-- Do not change your pet’s diet at this time and do not give junk food, table scraps, milk or any other people food during the recovery period.
+- Do not change your pet’s diet at this time.
+Do not give junk food, table scraps, milk or any other people food during the recovery period.
 This could mask post-surgical complications.

 - We recommend your pet receive a post-operative examination with your regular veterinarian 7 to 10 days after surgery to have the incision checked for complete healing and to discuss additional needs, follow-up care and vaccination boosters.
 Be sure to take all post-operative paperwork with you.

-An Elizabethan collar (E-collar or "cone" collar) will keep your pet from licking his/her surgical incision, potentially causing infection.
-WE STRONGLY RECOMMEND AN E-COLLAR FOR 10 DAYS AFTER SURGERY.
+- An Elizabethan collar (E-collar or "cone" collar) will keep your pet from licking his/her surgical incision, potentially causing infection.
+We STRONGLY RECOMMEND an Elizabethan collar (cone) for 10 days after surgery.

 - Dogs may have a slight cough for a few days after surgery.